-Ever since the very first time I finished Secret of Mana, I remember playing it many more times with my friends until I knew the entire game like the back of my hand.
-I really hoped that there would be a sequel, but the closest thing that ever came out (at least in the US) was Secret of Evermore.
-It was quite a similar game to its spiritual predecessor, but the more similarities I found, the more differences I tended to notice, and Secret of mana was not exactly the kind of game you wanted to be too different from.
+Ever since I first finished Secret of Mana, I replayed with my friends until I knew the entire game like the back of my hand.
+I hoped that there would be a sequel, but the closest thing that ever came out (at least in the US) was Secret of Evermore.
+It was definitely similar to its spiritual predecessor, but the more similarities I found, the more differences I noticed.
+The problem is that Secret of Mana was not exactly the kind of game you wanted to be too different from.

 The Role You Play

 Secret of Evermore features a boy and his dog (both names TBD) from the small town of Podunk USA.
-After walking out of a movie theatre trying to find a way to return to their hometown of Podunk after his dog wanders into an abandoned mansion and discovers some scientific experiment that transports them both to the world of Evermore.
-The boy is able to utilize a variety of weapons to fight off enemies and is able to learn to combine ingredients in order to use alchemy, which functions a lot like magic.
+After walking out of a movie theatre, the boy’s dog wanders into an abandoned mansion and discovers some scientific experiment that transports them both to the world of Evermore.
+The boy can utilize a variety of weapons to fight off enemies and is able to learn to combine ingredients to use alchemy, which functions a lot like magic.
 He is accompanied by his dog who can also attack enemies and sniff out alchemy ingredients.

-The game is mostly centered around its action RPG combat, but the dungeons have a bit more of an emphasis on puzzles.
-There are several mazes in the game that are very tricky to navigate, even if you have played the game before.
-There are several sections that require switching between the boy and the dog to step on switches or get past certain obstacles.
-Some of the challenges are welcome while others feel like they were thrown in for no reason to be purposely frustrating, like a section where you have to defeat frogs in a swamp to make lily pads appear which form bridges.
-There’s another section where you have to jump in and out of a series of vents and the solution is hard to figure out even if you’ve played the game before.
+The game is mostly centered around its action RPG combat.
+There is some variety in the dungeons which have a bit more of an emphasis on puzzles.
+Several sections require switching between the boy and dog to step on switches or get past certain obstacles.
+Some of the challenges are welcome while others feel like they were thrown in for no reason to be purposely frustrating.
+One example is a section where you have to defeat frogs in a swamp to make lily pads appear to form bridges.
+There’s another section where you have to jump in and out of a series of vents.
+The solution is really hard to figure out even if you’ve played the game before.

-While the idea of a game with four distinct worlds seems like it would take a long time to complete, each area within Evermore is surprisingly small.
-You only have a handful of tasks to complete before you make it to the next world and that can take about two hours depending on how many time you die, how much time you spend grinding to strengthen a weapon skill or alchemy formula, or if you get lost figuring out a dungeon.
-There are definitely a few areas where you can face setbacks, so depending on how many you face, Secret of Evermore is about an 8-10 hour game.
+The very idea of a game with four distinct worlds seems like it would take a long time to complete.
+In reality, each area within Evermore is surprisingly small.
+You only have a handful of quests to complete before you can travel to the next world.
+This can vary depending on how many times you die, how much time you spend grinding to strengthen a weapon skill or alchemy formula, or if you get lost figuring out a dungeon.
+Depending on what kinds of setbacks you face, Secret of Evermore is about an 8-10 hour game.

 The music is particularly unusual.
 In some places, it sounds like a ‘Sounds of Nature’ CD.
-In other places, it sounds like music that would be appropriate to the era in which the game is trying to take place.
-At other times, it sounds like if there was a spectrum between those two ideas and it fell somewhere between those two.
-There are a couple tracks that sound a lot like just birds chirping, but they do still have a distinct rhythm to them that sound enough like music.
+In other places, it sounds like era-appropriate music.
+At other times, it sounds like it fell somewhere between those two ideas.
+There are a couple of tracks that sound like just birds chirping, but have a distinct rhythm to them that sound enough like music.

-One interesting fast about the soundtrack is that this was the first composition done by composer Jeremy Soule, who has gone on to do a plethora of Western RPG soundtracks, including the Elder Scrolls Morrowind, Oblivion and Skyrim.
+One interesting fact about the soundtrack is that this was the first composition done by composer Jeremy Soule.
+He has gone on to do a plethora of Western RPG soundtracks, including the Elder Scrolls Morrowind, Oblivion and Skyrim.